"Every child needs a family!"

 “A boarding school or an orphanage, no matter how modern and how well it is equipped, can never replace family environment and family care” - Mrs. Mehriban Aliyeva, First Lady, President of the Heydar Aliyev Foundation, UNESCO Goodwill Ambassador

-November 20, 2008, Baku: The Ministry of Labour and Social Protection of Azerbaijan, the Heydar Aliyev Foundation, Azercell Telecom LLC and the United Nations Children’s Fund (UNICEF) teamed up to support a campaign – “Every Child Needs a Family” - to help children grow in protective family environment.
+BAKU, 20 November 2008 - The Ministry of Labour and Social Protection of Azerbaijan, the Heydar Aliyev Foundation, Azercell Telecom LLC and UNICEF teamed up to support the campaign “Every Child Needs a Family” to help children grow in protective family environment.

 “Every Child Needs a Family” – through TV Public Service Announcements, billboards and other public information materials – aims to promote awareness on the rights of the child to grow up in family like environment, to reunify children in institutions with their biological families, to increase the number of potential adoptive or foster families and to support Government’s efforts in establishing local level integrated social services for children.